Skip to main content

 Going with someone to a support service appointment

-Make sure the person in need of help knows you are going with them to the appointment and that you have their permission to speak to the health professional.
+• the person in need of help knows you are going with them to the appointment

 Talk to the health professional

-The health professional may not let you to go with the individual to the appointment.
-Ask if you can speak with them afterwards.
+The health professional may tell you it is not appropriate for you to sit in on the appointment.
+Ask if you can talk to them after the appointment or meet them at another time.
 Use this time to give them as much information as you have.

 Be clear about your concerns